KevinHobart/Active-Directory-Lab/README.md

 ---
 ---

-## A brief overview of Active Directory Domain Services from  Microsoft Learn:
+## A brief overview (from Microsoft Learn) of Active Directory Domain Services:

 - A directory is a hierarchical structure that stores information about objects on a network.
 A directory service, such as Active Directory Domain Services (AD DS), provides the methods for storing directory data and making this data available to --network users and administrators.
 For example, AD DS stores information about user accounts, such as names, passwords, phone numbers, and so on.
 AD DS also provides a way for authorized users on the same network to access this information.